 I really like the ab roller, a simple but effective core strengthening exercise tool.
 It’s been around for ages and there are newer designs but they work really well on strengthening the abs if done properly.

 Kneeling down, keep the back straight or slightly bowed up.
 Go down, extending the arms and pull back engaging the core.
 Don’t pull back with the knees or your arms.
 Great.
 If you can do more than 20 you may be doing something wrong or you might have super strong ab muscles.
-You can do strengthening exercises for other areas of you body as the video shows but don’t ignore the core.

 The Dual Ab Roller Wheel by Valeo is as good as any and it’s no money.